MarwaEshra/FAERS-Database/README.md

   11- Importing Soc codes and names

+  12- Removing Duplicates

-  12- Calculating 2 by 2 table information to get: A,B,C,D
+  13- Calculating 2 by 2 table information to get: A,B,C,D

-  13- Caulcation of ROR, PRR, IC, EBGM and CI95% for each of them.
+  14- Caulcation of ROR, PRR, IC, EBGM and CI95% for each of them

-  14- Visualization of Results.
+  15- Demographic Analysis

+  16- Visualizations